NetSPI/PowerUpSQL/README.md

 * Scalability: Auto-discovery of sql server instances, pipeline support, and multi-threading on core functions is supported so commands can be executed against many SQL Servers quickly.
 Multi-threading is currently a work in progress.
 For now, I'm developing a seperate multi-threaded function for each existing function.
 * Portability: Default .net libraries are used, and there are no dependancies on smo library or sqlps so commands can be run without having to install SQL Server.
 Also, functions are designed so they can run independantly.
 * Flexibility: Most of the PowerUpSQL functions support the PowerShell pipeline so they can be used together, and with other scripts.
-* Support Easy SQL Server Discovery: Discovery functions help users blindly identify local, domain, and non-domain SQL Server instances.
+* Easy Server Discovery: Discovery functions help users blindly identify local, domain, and non-domain SQL Server instances.
-* Support Easy SQL Server Auditing: Invoke-PowerUpSQL audits for common high impact vulnerabilities and weak configurations by default.
+* Easy Server Auditing: Invoke-SQLAuudit audits for common high impact vulnerabilities and weak configurations by default.
-* Support Easy SQL Server Exploitation: Invoke-PowerUpSQL can leverage SQL Server vulnerabilities to obtain sysadmin privileges to illistrate risk.
+* Easy Server Exploitation: Invoke-SQLEscalatePriv can leverage SQL Server vulnerabilities to obtain sysadmin privileges to illistrate risk.

 Script Information
 * Author: Scott Sutherland (@_nullbind), NetSPI - 2016